TheJambo/awesome-testing/README.md

 - [Guru99](http://www.guru99.com/) - Learn by experience, a bit more fun than video training.
 - [Coursera](https://www.coursera.org/) - Online courses from top universities.
 - [Cybrary](https://www.cybrary.it/) - Online free security training.
+- [BBST Testing Courses](http://testingeducation.org/BBST/) - The famous Black Box Software Testing (BBST) courses are university level courses on Software Test Foundations, Bug Reporting and Test Design.
+These materials have been creative commons licensed for use by anyone.
+Includes articles, slides and video lectures.

 ## Suggested Awesome Lists